abhin7821/my-java-web-app/README.md

 ### 1️⃣ Developer Stage

-Developer commits and pushes code to the main branch in GitHub.
+Developer commits and pushes code to the main branch in GitHub

 A GitHub webhook triggers Jenkins automatically on every commit.